To a Skylark: Summary

+Our sweetest songs are those that tell of saddest thought."

+Man, by contrast to the skylark, cannot achieve this perfect equanimity, serenity, or solace.
+Mankind is troubled by thought of the past and future.
+Man, fears death.
+Man “pines for what is not”, for phantoms and illusions.
+Purity cannot be achieved.
+Laughter is always mingled with pain.
+Human songs, in contrast to that of the skylark, are mixed with sadness, are those that “tell of saddest thought”.

+Mankind is imbued with “hate”, “pride”, and “fear”.
+Even without these limitations, even if we could avoid all pain, we still could not equal the song of the skylark.

+The "skill" of the bird's song exceeds all other sounds and even “treasures” to be found in books.
+This is because the skylark's song is unearthly, but spiritual and ethereal.

+The author seeks to learn from the skylark's song the secret of “gladness”, of happiness.
+If the author can learn even half of what causes that joy, that “harmonious madness”, then mankind would listen to the author's poem as he does to the skylark's song.

 The skylark's song is a metaphor or symbol of Nature.
 As in "The Cloud", Shelley seeks to understand nature, to find its meaning.
 This is his objective.
 The poem is infused with pathos because he knows that this is an illusive quest.

 E. Wayne Marjarum argued that the theme was "an ideal being transcending common experience".
 Irving T. Richards maintained that the poem represented "the ideal being's full isolation from mundanity" in which "rhetorical questions concerning the source of his ideal's inspiration" are addressed.